phx/lilendian/README.md

 # lil endian

-This is a program comptaible with both Python 2 and 3.
+This program is comptaible with both Python 2 and 3.

 It simply returns escaped shell code in Little Endian format for whatever memory address is submitted as the first argument.